On the noncommutative geometry of square superpotential algebras: The algebras

-To conclude this section, we show that the ``$R$-charge'' of an arrow determined by $a$-maximization is consistent with its impression (\ref{labels}).
-Let $A$ be a superpotential algebra module-finite over its center $Z$; then the $R$-charge of an arrow $a \in Q_1$ is conjectured to be the volume of the ``zero locus'' of $a$ in $\operatorname{Max}Z$, that is, the locus consisting of the maximal ideals $m \in \operatorname{Max}Z$ such that $a \in m_mA_m$.
+To conclude this section, we show that the `$R$-charge' of an arrow determined by $a$-maximization is consistent with its impression given in Theorem \ref{square impression}.
+Let $A$ be a superpotential algebra module-finite over its center $Z$; then the $R$-charge of an arrow $a \in Q_1$ is conjectured to be the volume of the `zero locus' of $a$ in $\operatorname{Max}Z$, that is, the locus consisting of the maximal ideals $\mathfrak{m} \in \operatorname{Max}Z$ such that $a \in \mathfrak{m}_{\mathfrak{m}}A_{\mathfrak{m}}$.
 In physics terms, the $R$-charge of a field is conjectured to be the volume of the locus where symmetry is not broken in the vev moduli space.
 This has been explored in \cite{BFZ, BB}, for example.
-We first check that when $A$ is a $Y^{p,q}$ algebra the labeling of arrows (\ref{labels}) is consistent with the numerical $R$-charge assignments determined by $a$-maximization \cite{IW}, as first computed for the $Y^{2,1}$ quiver in \cite{BBC}, and then for general $(p,q)$ in \cite{BFHMS}. \begin{Proposition} The (numerical) $R$-charge assignments of the arrows in a $Y^{p,q}$ quiver determined by $a$-maximization are consistent with the labels given in (\ref{labels}). \end{Proposition}
+We verify that when $A$ is a $Y^{p,q}$ algebra the labeling of arrows given in figure \ref{labels} is consistent with the numerical $R$-charge assignments determined by $a$-maximization \cite{IW}, as first computed for the $Y^{2,1}$ quiver in \cite{BBC}, and then for general $(p,q)$ in \cite{BFHMS}.

+\begin{Proposition} The (numerical) $R$-charge assignments of the arrows in a $Y^{p,q}$ quiver determined by $a$-maximization are consistent with the labels given in figure \ref{labels}. \end{Proposition}